Use of Predictive Analytics in Application Performance Management

 APM tools capture a lot of application data and hardware utilization details.
 This data can be leveraged to predict the application response time.

-In order to predict the application response time for a given user load, using Exploratory Data Analysis using the user load as the input provides low accuracy and correlation.
-Even adding the application server hardware utilization details to the inputs and using multi linear regression models, does not help achieve the required accuracy.
+To predict the application response time for a given user load, Exploratory Data Analysis using the user load as the input provides low accuracy and correlation.
+Even adding the application server hardware utilization details to the inputs and using multilinear regression models does not help achieve the required accuracy.

 Infrastructure Capacity Prediction

-Apart from building the models to predict the user load and response times, we have also come up with a model that would estimate whether a given hardware will be able to handle a given user load.
+Apart from building the models to predict the user load and response times, we have also developed a model that estimates whether a given piece of hardware can handle a given user load.
 By tweaking the input parameters to the model, we can also predict the infrastructure required to handle a particular user load.
-In order to achieve this, a model was built by leveraging the APM data from production for a period of two years.
+To achieve this, a model was built by leveraging the APM data from production for a period of two years.

-With a 75% accurate model, we then modified the hardware configuration to predict the application health.
+With a 75% accurate model, we then modified the hardware configuration to predict the application’s health.

 Data is the new oil – are you analyzing it?

 Businesses need to spend some time to realize the benefits.
-The predictive analytics implementation needs time as data has to be prepared, cleansed, correlated, the right algorithm has to be chosen to process the data, the algorithmic output to be understoodand the algorithm has to be retrained with new sets of data and optimized till the required success factors are met.
-We can accelerate the deployment time by leveraging our experience with similar type of application or domain.
+The predictive analytics implementation needs time as data has to be prepared, cleansed, and correlated, the right algorithm must be chosen to process the data, the algorithmic output must be understood, and the algorithm must be retrained with new sets of data and optimized until the required success factors are met.
+We can accelerate the deployment time by leveraging our experience with a similar application or domain.

-In order to simplify the implementation of predictive analytics, wat Cigniti are developing a process that will monitor key performance indicators and develop its own unique system for setting dynamic thresholds.
+To simplify the implementation of predictive analytics, we at Cigniti are developing a process that will monitor key performance indicators and develop its own unique system for setting dynamic thresholds.
 Essentially, the machine-based learning process will figure out high and low thresholds for when it’s appropriate to alert the operations team.
-The new model would shift these thresholds over time as it learns from the aggregation of historical data.
-It will allow for thresholds that are based on seasonality and history rather than a single static threshold set by a human.
+The new model would shift these thresholds over time as it learns from aggregating historical data.
+It will allow for thresholds based on seasonality and history rather than a single static threshold set by a human.

 With these algorithm-set thresholds, an APM typically will send fewer alerts, but these alerts will be far more intelligent, actionable, and valuable.

-Predictive analytics can predict the future behavior and it can provide certain recommendations, but it cannot provide a complete course of action to handle the various scenarios.
+Predictive analytics can predict future behavior and provide certain recommendations, but it cannot provide a complete course of action to handle the various scenarios.
 Organizations will have to plan how to handle the various outcomes coming out of the Predictive analytics models.

 Connect with our experts today to resolve your Performance Engineering and Management needs.